 In addition, in order to strengthen the management of the action plans, a governance framework has been established such that the Company's salient human rights issues (and identified underlying issues) are sponsored by relevant members of the Company's Executive Committee who will provide oversight of the action plans within the frame of the Company's risk portfolio.
 In addition, a process for the regular review of the Company's salient human rights issues is currently being developed which will include ensuring a risk review is performed at least once per year, with a more in-depth review every three years.
-For full details of the Company's priority risks, see "- 6.1.1 - VII.
+For full details of the Company's priority risks, see "- 1.2.1 - VII.
 Airbus' way forward: vigilance plan".

-Due Diligence on human rights
+Due Diligence on Human Rights

-During 2022, the Company continued to strengthen its risk-based human rights due diligence taking into account the OECD Due Diligence Guidance for Responsible Business Conduct.
+During 2022, the Company continued to strengthen its riskbased human rights due diligence taking into account the OECD Due Diligence Guidance for Responsible Business Conduct.
 This focus, which will continue throughout 2023, included:

-- Due diligence within the Company's own operations - Supply chain due diligence - Product and service due diligence (focused on the Airbus Defence and Space Division)
+- due diligence within the Company's own operations; - supply chain due diligence; - product and service due diligence (focused on the Company's defence portfolio).